Common Linux terminal commands

 -

-suite and helps you view logfile in real-time. -
+journalctlis also part of thesystemdsuite and helps you view logfile in real-time. -

-journalctl -u [service] -n [number of previous lines] -f
+journalctl -u [service] -n [number of previous lines] -f.

 E.g.